kwkou/815/articles/mysql-database-enus-get-started.md

 ![Configuring MySQL servers](./media/mysql-database-get-started/config-mysql-server.png)

 By default, your other services on Azure (including virtual machines [VMs] on Azure) are allowed to access your MySQL database, so you don’t need to manually add other IP addresses.
-You can also change this default setting by selecting “No” for “Azure Services” under “Allowed Services.”
+You can also change this default setting by selecting “No” for “Microsoft Azure Services” under “Allowed Services.”

 ##<a id="step3"></a>Step 3: Set the scheduled backup time
 MySQL Database on Azure supports two types of backup: on-demand and daily scheduled.
 After selecting your MySQL server, you can click “Configure” to set the scheduled time for daily backups.
 You can choose an automatic backup time from the drop-down menu.